Made in NY

 But we found a world we’re obsessed with — farmers, soil, intention, friends, dinner parties, and good products made by real people.

 We built Pizza Wine to share that world — it’s a wine for people who love farmers, soil, friends, dinner parties, and delicious things made by real people.
 It doesn’t judge you, test you, or demand validation.
-It’s just a well-made wine that you can drink however you want and not feel guilty about.
+Just a well-made wine that you can drink however you want and not feel guilty about.

 We could spend hours explaining why this pizza and wine pairing works — how the structure perfectly balances the acidity in the tomatoes and cheese — but that’s not our vibe.